JadedCtrl/shellTube/README.txt

 Right now, there's only one script, yt-search

-shelltube is written in pure shell; its only dependencies are any modern shell (pdksh, bash, zsh) and curl/wget/ftp.
+shelltube is written in pure shell; its only dependencies are any modern shell (pdksh, bash, zsh), lynx, and curl/wget/ftp.
 Your terminal should accept ANSI color-codes, too~

 Before, shelltube was a set of scripts that culimated in a wrapper